-- Appellate Writs - Sometimes errors of a constitutional dimension are made in an offender's conviction.
-The attorney can research the case to see if there are valid, provable legal reasons to file a writ of habeas corpus to set aside or modify their conviction or sentence.
+Sometimes errors of a constitutional dimension are made in an offender's criminal conviction.
+The attorney will research the case to determine whether there are valid, provable legal reasons to file an application for a writ of habeas corpus to set aside or modify the conviction or sentence.

-- Time Writs - Time issues will sometimes need a writ filed when the issue cannot be resolved at the local court level.
-The attorney will research the case to see if there are valid, provable legal reasons to file a writ on these issues.
+Time issues will sometimes require an application for a writ of habeas corpus when the issue cannot be resolved at the local court level.
+The attorney will research the case to determine whether there are valid, provable legal reasons to file an application on these issues.

-- Time Questions - They will investigate claims of jail time not being credited to an offender's sentence.
-Information and/or assistance can also be given in reference to flat time, good time, educational time, and work time credit.
-Additionally, information and/or assistance may be provided on SAIP programs (Boot Camp), SAFP-TF program, Prison Management Act (PMA), and State Jail Convictions.
+Time Questions - Claims of jail time not being credited to an offender's sentence will be investigated.
+Information or assistance also can be given in reference to flat time, good conduct time, educational time, and work time credit.
+Additionally, information or assistance may be provided on the SAFP-TF program, Prison Management Act (PMA), and State Jail convictions.